JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 ## Permissions

-When the "Use Pre-Signed URLs for upload" option is enabled, the provided AWS credentials or IAM role on the TeamCity server should have permissions: `DeleteObject, ListAllMyBuckets, GetBucketLocation, GetObject, ListBucket, PutObject`.
+When the "_Use Pre-Signed URLs for upload_" option is enabled, the provided AWS credentials or IAM role on the TeamCity server should have permissions: `DeleteObject, ListAllMyBuckets, GetBucketLocation, GetObject, ListBucket, PutObject`.

 When the "Use Pre-Signed URLs for upload" option is disabled:
 * the provided AWS credentials or IAM role on the TeamCity server should have permissions: `DeleteObject, ListAllMyBuckets, GetBucketLocation, GetObject`